 Children are assessed throughout each block of lessons and work towards specific standards, data will be reported here that reflects the achievements of the current Year 6 cohort.

-Year 6 children who can swim competently, confidently and proficiently over a distance of at least 25m:
+91% of Year 6 cohort can swim competently, confidently and proficiently over a distance of at least 25m.

-Year 6 children who can use a range of strokes effectively:
+97% of Year 6 cohort can use a range of strokes effectively [for example, front crawl, backstroke, and breaststroke]

-Year 6 children who can perform safe self-rescue in different water-based situations:
+97% of Year 6 are able to perform safe self-rescue in different water-based situations.

 100% of children attended the water safety and rescue talk and were able to answer 3 questions about it.